 After rousing myself from heat-induced slumber I hurriedly dress and head into the restaurant to sample the evening dinner menu, available to guests who select the half-board option.
 The menu features locally sourced ingredients.
-I select a starter featuring lean looking venison served with a salad then order a main course of char, the succulent freshwater fish known locally as Saibling.
+I select a starter featuring lean-looking venison served with a salad.
+For my main course, I order char, the succulent freshwater fish known locally as Saibling.

-A selection of international and regional dishes are also available in the hotel’s Lecher Stube dining room.
-With a wood-panelled ceiling, patterned curtains and a tiled Kachelofen heater, most Austrian’s would describe the restaurant as gemütlich, a term evoking relaxed cosiness and tradition.
+A selection of international and regional dishes is also available in the hotel’s Lecher Stube dining room.
+With a wood-panelled ceiling, patterned curtains and a tiled Kachelofen heater, most Austrians would describe the restaurant as gemütlich, a term evoking relaxed cosiness and tradition.

 Traditional Austrian cuisine

 The savoury dishes on the Lecher Stube’s a la carte menu include Tafelspitz (a traditional Austrian dish featuring boiled beef and horseradish), Wiener Schnitzel, spinach dumplings and fondues.
 Kaiserschmarrn (shredded pancake served with apple sauce and a dusting of icing sugar) – a dish that was reputedly loved by Austria’s Emperor Franz Josef I – is among the desserts that may appeal to anyone who has built their appetite during a day in the mountains.

 See the Hotel Gotthard (tel. +43 5583 3560 0, Omesberg 119, 6764 Lech am Arlberg) website for information on room prices and availability.
 Accommodation is available with breakfast and also with a half-board option (including an evening menu served in the Lecher Stube restaurant).